Posidonius: The Stoic school on Rhodes

 Under Posidonius, Rhodes eclipsed Athens to become the new centre for Stoic philosophy in the 1st century BC.
 This process may have already have begun under Panaetius, who was a native of Rhodes, and may have fostered a school there.
 Ian Kidd remarks that Rhodes "was attractive, not only as an independent city, commercially prosperous, go-ahead and with easy links of movement in all directions, but because it was welcoming to intellectuals, for it already had a strong reputation particularly for scientific research from men like Hipparchus."

 Although little is known of the organization of his school, it is clear that Posidonius had a steady stream of Greek and Roman students, as demonstrated by the eminent Romans who visited it.
 Pompey sat in on a lecture in 66 and did so again in 62 on return from campaigning in the East.
 On this latter occasion the subject of the lecture was "There is no good but moral good".
 Posidonius was probably in his seventies at this time and was suffering from gout.
 He illustrated the theme of his lecture by pointing to his painful leg and declaring "It is no good, pain; bothersome you may be, but you will never persuade me that you are an evil."

 When Cicero was in his late twenties, he attended a course of Posidonius' lectures, and later invited Posidonius to write a monograph on Cicero's own consulship (Posidonius politely refused).
 In his later writings Cicero repeatedly refers to Posidonius as "my teacher" and "my dear friend".
 Posidonius died in his eighties in 51 BC; his grandson, Jason of Nysa, succeeded him as head of the school on Rhodes.

 Partial scope of writings

 Posidonius was celebrated as a polymath throughout the Graeco-Roman world because he came near to mastering all the knowledge of his time, similar to Aristotle and Eratosthenes.
 He attempted to create a unified system for understanding the human intellect and the universe which would provide an explanation of and a guide for human behavior.

 Posidonius wrote on physics (including meteorology and physical geography), astronomy, astrology and divination, seismology, geology and mineralogy, hydrology, botany, ethics, logic, mathematics, history, natural history, anthropology, and tactics.
 His studies were major investigations into their subjects, although not without errors.

-None of his works survive intact.
+None of his works survives intact.
 All that have been found are fragments, although the titles and subjects of many of his books are known.
 Writers such as Strabo and Seneca provide most of the information about his life and works.